MASPA: An efficient strategy for path planning with a tethered marsupial robotics system

 \subsection{PVP-2D Properties}

 For the $i$-th isothetic rectangle in $\mathcal{O}_a$, we denote $u_i$ (resp. $l_i$) its upper-left (resp. lower-right) vertex (see Figure~\ref{fig:rectangles_solved}).
 We refer to these points as \textit{critical vertices}.
-The following properties are useful for designing the PVP-2D algorithm and are straightforward to prove:
+The following properties are straightforward to prove:

 \begin{lemma} Given $A,B \in \takeoffline{}$ and $(A,B)$ a maximal \nonpLvisible{} interval, then there exists $\mathcal{P}^*(A)$, with $|\mathcal{P}^*(A)|=k > 2$, such that: 1) for all $j\notin \{0, 1, k-1\}$ the vertices $v_j$ of $\mathcal{P}^*(A)$ are the lower-right vertices of some aerial obstacles; 2) $v_1$ is the upper left vertex of an aerial obstacle; 3) $v_0$, $v_1$, and $v_2$ are colinear; and 4) $A$ is the rightmost point so that $\mathcal{P}^*(A)$ contains $v_1$. \end{lemma}